nismq/maze-algorithm/README.md

 ### Output
-If a solution is found, the script outputs a visual representation of the maze to the command line.
+If a solution is found, the script outputs a visual representation of the maze to the command line and to output.txt file.
 The shortest path will be marked with plus (`+`) characters.

 Example output:
 ```